-The Justice Committee guides and supports Inuit at any stage of the judicial or correctional process:
+The Justice Committee guides and supports Inuit that are involved in different stages of the judicial or correctional process based on Inuit values :

 - To address the underlying issues of their crime.

-- To understand and take responsibility for their behaviours.
+- To understand and take responsibility for their behaviors.

-- To repair harm to victim and/or community.
+- To engage in a healing process aimed at repairing harm to the victim and/or restore harmony in the community.

 - To connect with their community and culture in a meaningful way.